noelkronenberg/pimado/README.md

 ## Usage

+After running `pimado.py`, you can access the application via http://127.0.0.1:8000/.
 To-do items you create will be stored locally, and are accessible for every succeeding session.
 If you want to update to a newer version of Pimado, simply replace the database (i.e., the *db.sqlite3* file) in the updated version with your current instance.

 ## Roadmap